koraygulcu/bitmovin-exoplayer-androidtv/README.md

 [![Join the chat at https://gitter.im/googlesamples/androidtv-Leanback](https://badges.gitter.im/googlesamples/androidtv-Leanback.svg)](https://gitter.im/googlesamples/androidtv-Leanback?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This sample is a Videos By Google app, designed to run on an Android TV device (such as the Nexus Player), which demonstrates how to use the Leanback Support library which enables you to easily develop beautiful Android TV apps with a user-friendly UI that complies with the UX guidelines of Android TV.
+It also illustrates how to use Bitmovin Analytics collector with ExoPlayer on AndroidTV platform.

 ## Getting Started